moby/moby/docs/sources/userguide/dockerrepos.md

 ## Searching for images

-You can search the [Docker Hub](https://hub.docker.com) registry via it's search interface or by using the command line interface.
+You can search the [Docker Hub](https://hub.docker.com) registry via its search interface or by using the command line interface.
 Searching can find images by image name, user name, or description: